 - IDA 255, To Execute Purchase Contracts, Subcontracts, and Standard Purchase Orders for Materials, Goods, and Services to be Supplied to the University of California, Irvine

 - UCI Resources

 The University's purchasing policy is BUS-43, Materiel Management.
 These procedures detail UCI's implementation of the UC policy.

 A. Types of Purchasing Actions

 Purchase Requisitions are used to order the majority of goods and services and are processed electronically in the Kuali Financial System (KFS).
-Electronic requisitions are converted into Purchase Orders by either Departmental Buyers (Contract Managers) or by Central Purchasing and are then transmitted to the Supplier either electronically or manually.
+Electronic requisitions are converted into Purchase Orders by either Departmental Buyers (Contract Managers) or by Procurement Services and are then transmitted to the supplier either electronically or manually.